joybob22/Mtech-Lessons/Unit 1/5,6 - XCode and Debugging.md

 ## Learning Objectives
 - How to create a project in Xcode
-- Be able to manuever around Xcode
+- Be able to maneuver around Xcode
 - Be able to upload a Xcode project to Canvas
-- Be able to desribe simple debugging techniques
+- Be able to describe simple debugging techniques
 - Know how to run a project on device

 ## Project Details